bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 ## Accordion support

 Turn a group of `<b-collapse>` components into an accordion by supplying an accordion group identifier via the `accordion` prop.
-Note that only oone collapse in an accordian group can be open at a time.
+Note that only one collapse in an accordion group can be open at a time.

 ```html
 <template>